What do the measurements with the intensity probe look like?

 • precisely locate acoustic bridges,

-• determine the actual acoustic power of devices,
+• determine the actual sound power of devices,

-• develop effective, targeted repair solutions instead of costly 'blind' actions.
+• develop effective, targeted corrective solutions instead of costly “blind” actions.

-It is the ability to indicate a specific spot of energy flow that makes the intensity method such an effective diagnostic tool – both in construction and in industry.
+It is precisely the ability to indicate the specific location of energy flow that makes the intensity method such an effective diagnostic tool – both in construction and in industry.

-Every study ends with the development of a detailed report, which includes:
+Each test ends with preparation of a detailed report, which includes:

-• description of the facility and measurement conditions,
+• a description of the facility and measurement conditions,

 • reference to applicable standards,

-• precise technical recommendations concerning the elimination of the identified problem.
+• precise technical recommendations for removing the identified problem.

-As a result, the investor or facility manager receives not only a diagnosis but also concrete, technically justified guidelines for further actions.
+Thanks to this, the investor or facility manager receives not only a diagnosis, but also specific, technically justified guidelines for further actions.

 Nyquist Team